Cavity Treatment

 Preserving the nerve with pulp capping.

-When cavities progress deeply, nerve removal treatment (pulpectomy) is generally necessary.
+When a cavity progresses deeply, treatment to remove the nerve (pulpectomy) is generally required.
 However, removing the nerve may shorten the lifespan of the tooth.
-At our clinic, we adopt pulp capping to preserve the nerve as much as possible.
+Therefore, our clinic uses the pulp capping method to preserve the nerve whenever possible.

 Types of Pulp Capping.